dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 record Point(int x, int y){}
 ```

-2. Virtual Threads (JEP 444) - normal threads (platform thread) are thin wrappers around OS threads and when they run they capture such OS thread and cause performance issues.
-But Virtual threads - runs code on specific OS thread, but doesn't capture it for lifetime, so many virtual threads can share OS threads.
+2. Virtual Threads (JEP 444) - normal threads (platform thread) are thin wrappers around OS threads and when they run, they capture such OS thread and cause performance issues.
+But Virtual threads - code runs on specific OS thread, but doesn't capture it for lifetime, so many virtual threads can share OS threads.
 You can call it from executors `Executors.newVirtualThreadPerTaskExecutor()`.
 Compare to standard threads, you can create millions of virtual threads. `Thread.startVirtualThread(Runnable)` - start thread in virtual mode.

 3. Sequenced collections - elements inside have defined encounter order: